Protoss

 Overview

-Protoss is a fully automated hydrogen prediction tool for protein-ligand complexes.
-It adds missing hydrogen atoms to protein structures (PDB-format) and detects reasonable protonation states, tautomers, and hydrogen coordinates of both protein and ligand molecules.
+Protoss is a fully automated hydrogen atom placement tool for protein-ligand complexes.
+It adds missing hydrogen atoms to protein structures and detects reasonable protonation states, tautomeric states, and hydrogen coordinates of both protein and ligand molecules by optimizing the hydrogen bond network.

 Method

-Protoss identifies missing hydrogen atoms in a protein-ligand complex by a detection of free valences of all heavy atoms.
-Existence and coordinates of polar hydrogens are determined on the basis of the following degrees of freedom:
+Protoss identifies missing hydrogen atoms in a protein-ligand complex by detecting the free valences of all heavy atoms.
+The existence and coordinates of polar hydrogens are determined considering the following degrees of freedom:

-- rotatable hydrogens in terminal groups (e.g. hydroxyls and amines)
+- rotatable hydrogens in terminal groups (e.g., hydroxy and amine groups)

-- tautomers and protonation states of arbitrary chemical moieties (including ligand molecules)
+- tautomeric and protonation states of chemical moieties (including ligand molecules)

-- flips of ambiguous amino acid side-chain orientations (ASN, GLN, and HIS)
+- flips of ambiguous residue sidechain orientations (Asn, Gln, and His)

 - alternative orientations of water molecules

-Protoss investigates hydrogen bonds, metal interactions and repulsive atom contacts for all possible states and calculates an optimal hydrogen bonding network within these degrees of freedom.
-Furthermore, alternative conformations or overlapping entries which might be annotated in the original protein structure are removed, as they could disturb the analysis of molecular interactions.
+Protoss investigates hydrogen bonds, metal interactions, and repulsive atom contacts for all possible states and calculates an optimal hydrogen bonding network within these degrees of freedom.
+Furthermore, alternative conformations or clashing atoms in the original structure are removed as they could hamper the analysis of molecular interactions.